OrchidProtocol/blog.orchid.com/src/pages/blog/2020-3-31-orchid-now-available-for-macos-command-line.md

 This will give you your new public IP address.

-Orchid is also available for Linux, or for Android in the  [Play Store](https://play.google.com/store/apps/details?id=net.orchid.Orchid&hl=en_US)  or for iOS on  [Testflight](https://testflight.apple.com/join/BlkfHkHY).
+Orchid is also available for Linux, or for Android in the [Play Store](https://play.google.com/store/apps/details?id=net.orchid.Orchid&hl=en_US) or for iOS on the [App Store](https://apps.apple.com/us/app/id1474884867).
 Download the Orchid app to control your privacy in a new way today.